mozilla/chromeless/README.md

 This "main app HTML" is basically a normal webpage, but with several important differences:

-  * The HTML file has access to a 'window.require()' function that it can use to access new APIs that give it increased priviledges.
+  * The HTML file has access to a 'window.require()' function that it can use to access new APIs that give it increased privileges.

   * (untrusted) Web content can be rendered inside iframes which are children of the top level "main app HTML".
 This content cannot tell its rendered inside an iframe,